home | what's new | other sitescontact | about

 Omega Point

 "It’s so easy to fall in love," sang Buddy Holly.
 And that’s part of the problem.
 This article provides brief introduction to the big wide world of romance.
-The following writings will offer much detail, but let’s outline the major issues at the start.
+The following writings in this series offer much detail, but let’s outline the major issues at the start.

 return to "contents" page